+A Simple Terminal Emulator.
 One of the most basic needs when working in the embedded control industry is to comunicate with target processors.
 After migrating to Linux from MS-DOS, we searched in vain for a simple, light-weight terminal emulator program.
 Such a program is necessary to talk to target processors through the RS-232 ports commonly available in PC hosts.
 We developed xt to satisfy this need; it was initially derived from miniterm.c written by Sven Goldt.
 Features xt's main features are: small size and simple designportable to most Unix systemssupports up to 115200 bpscan be used with other Unix tools like expect and tee.
 Note that xt performs special processing on some input characters before sending them to the serial port: DEL is mapped to BACKSPACENEWLINE is mapped to CARRIAGE RETURNxt exits upon receiving ESC or EOFxt sends a line break upon receiving ^B Source You can find the source, makefile and man page here.

 How to install xt Feedback We offer this project in the hopes that you will find it useful.
 Cs.brown.edu/people/twd/ThreadsPaper.pdf.
 Cplusplus.com - The C++ Resources Network.
 List module.
 This module provides functions for manipulating and iterating over lists of homogeneous data (or heterogeneous data if it's polymorphic).

 Lists may own their items.
 Lists created with a non-null destroy function use that function to destroy an item when it is removed from the list and to destroy each item when the list itself is destroyed.
 Be careful not to insert items owned by one list into a list that doesn't own its own items unless you know that the source list (and all of the shared items) will outlive the destination list.